 Sorry, we cannot issue specimen tests.

-For your Postgraduate Vocal Studies audition you should prepare an operatic aria, an oratorio aria and two contrasting works of your own choice from the song repertoire.
+For your Postgraduate Vocal Studies audition you should prepare an operatic aria, an oratorio aria and two art songs.
 One item must be sung in English or English translation.

 Applicants for the Master of Music (MMus), Professional Diploma (ProfDip) and Advanced Diploma (Performance) courses need to submit written requirements, please view these on the course finder or the entry requirements page of the website.